-A DUI sentence will often include probation as a deterring measure to prevent repeat behavior.
-Your DUI probation conditions will depend on where you live, since DUI laws are different state to state.
+A DUI conviction typically includes probation, which is designed to deter repeat behavior and ensure that you stay out of other legal trouble.
+If you are arrested for a serious crime while on probation you can have your probation revoked.
+Your DUI probation conditions will depend on where you live, since DUI laws are different state-to-state.
 Here's a general overview of the most common probation conditions for a DUI sentence.

 Some jurisdictions permit driving with restrictions on assigned routes, permitted hours, occupational duties and other similar controls.
 For some probationers, the license to drive is revoked and other transportation must be arranged.
 Because of federal law, commercial licenses can be revoked for five years, thereby putting a driver out of work.